VorTelezhok/ghostscript/README.txt

 `Ghostscript`__, is a well known interpreter for the PostScript language and for PDF.
-This package implements a interface to the Ghostscript C-library using `ctypes`__.
+This package implements a interface to the Ghostscript C-API using `ctypes`__.
 Both a low-level and a pythonic, high-level interface are provided.

 __ http://www.ghostscript.com/
 __ http://docs.python.org/library/ctypes.html